micahsnyder/micahsnyder.github.io/posts/2020-12-11-02-error-handling-in-c.md

 With some careful planning and well structured functions, this pattern can be quite effective, but it does take a surprising amount of effort.

 I used to like the `else if` pattern quite a bit.
-Nowadays, the `goto done;` pattern is my error handling method of choice.
-The `goto` pattern is easier to read, write, and maintain.
+Nowadays, the `goto done` pattern is my error handling method of choice.
+The `goto done` pattern is easier to read, write, and maintain.